dominik-roehrle/hallucination_llms/README.md

 Addressing Hallucination in Large Language Models: Detection and Mitigation Techniques for Claim-Based Verification

-To downlaod LLMs create an account on https://huggingface.co/ Maybe the access to Llama has to be requested first: https://huggingface.co/meta-llama and https://llama.meta.com/llama-downloads
+To download LLMs create an account on https://huggingface.co/ Maybe the access to Llama has to be requested first: https://huggingface.co/meta-llama and https://llama.meta.com/llama-downloads
+Also the BART-Large-MNLI model has to be downloaded: https://huggingface.co/facebook/bart-large-mnli

-To install pytorch go to https://pytorch.org/ and follow the instructions (2.3.0+cu118) then install the other packages with: pip install -r requirements.txt
+To install pytorch go to https://pytorch.org/ and follow the instructions (2.5.1 cu118) then install the other packages with: pip install -r requirements.txt
 Note: for windows the library bitsandbytes does not work so remove it from requirements.txt first and -> go to: https://github.com/d8ahazard/sd_dreambooth_extension/issues/7